jhownfs/SF-EmailServices/README.md

 ##Next steps 🪜

-- Allow search for keyword inside body or subject and redirect to queue or skill
+[] Allow search for keyword inside body or subject and redirect to queue or skill [] Allow auto-response inside service to customer
-- Allow auto-response inside service to customer
+[] Search for keyword inside body or subject and redirect to queue or skill [] Refactoing using design pattern - Clean Code.

 ## More information ℹ️